PlainsightAI/legacy-docs/README.md

 # API Documentation

 Welcome to the Sixgill Sense API docs.
-Two separate APIs are exposed in our platform: Sense API and Sense Ingress API.
-Most clients will use the Sense API to view data outputted by the Sixgill Platform.
-The Sense Ingress API can be used in lieu of using the Sense Reach SDK.
+This page lists the different parts of our system that are available for third party use.
+Please use the links below to view in depth documentation about each respective component.

 ## Sense API